Ace-Geo/algebra_practice/README.md

   Click a piece to see all legal moves for that piece.
   Use the sidebar to offer draws or resign.
 ## Future Features Being Worked On:
-  Allowing you to choose what piece to promote to instead of auto-queening.
-  Threefold repetition detection.
   Fifty move rule detection.
   Draw by insufficient material detection.